Blane Morgan: College career

+Statistics

 Coaching career

 In 1999, he was a graduate assistant at the United States Air Force Academy.
 From 2000 to 2003, he fulfilled his military obligation at Laughlin Air Force Base.

 From 2003 to 2004, he was a football assistant for the varsity and junior varsity team at the United States Air Force Academy.
 From 2005 to 2006, he was the wide receivers coach.
 From 2007 to 2014, he was the co-offensive coordinator and quarterbacks coach.
 During this period of time, the school posted a 59–44 (.573) overall record, including seven bowl game appearances (.750 record in those games), two nine-win campaigns and one ten-win season.
 In 2011, the team set a school single-season record by scoring 454 points, finishing second all-time in program history in completion percentage (60.3), third in rushing touchdowns (43) and fourth in passing touchdowns (16).

 From 2015 to 2019, he was the quarterbacks coach at San Diego State University.
 During this period of time, the school recorded a 48–18 (.727) overall record, including five Bowl game appearances (.500 record in those games), two 11-win campaigns, one 10-win season, and two Mountain West Conference championships.

 On December 12, 2019, he was named the football head coach at Lamar University, becoming the school's 10th head coach since transitioning into a four-year institution.
 With one year remaining on his contract, Morgan left the Lamar program at the end of the 2022 season.
 His overall record for his three years at Lamar was 5-23.
 His teams compiled a 3-16 record in conference play.